stripe/stripe-go/README.md

 }
 ```

-Alternatively, you can use the `even.Data.Raw` property to unmarshal to the
+Alternatively, you can use the `event.Data.Raw` property to unmarshal to the
 appropriate struct.

 ### Authentication with Connect